Apocryphal Hebrew Angel Names

 In Enochic tradition, Azazel becomes a dangerous figure associated with transgression, forbidden teaching, and Watcher mythology.

 That development makes Azazel central to later conversations about fallen angels, but it does not put Azazel in the same category as Raphael, Gabriel, or Uriel.
-The article should keep the tone sober and avoid turning the name into a soft devotional or guardian-angel profile.
+The guide can keep the tone sober and avoid turning the name into a soft devotional or guardian-angel profile.

 Safest Azazel reading order